Mary Coughlan (politician): Minister for Agriculture, Fisheries and Food (2004–2008)

-In a 2004 reshuffle, Coughlan succeeded Joe Walsh as Minister for Agriculture and Food, becoming the first woman to hold that portfolio in Ireland.
+In a 2004 reshuffle, Coughlan succeeded Joe Walsh as Minister for Agriculture and Food, becoming the first woman to hold that portfolio in the Republic of Ireland (her fellow Donegal woman, Bríd Rodgers, had become the first woman to be appointed as a full-ranking Agriculture Minister in Ireland when she had been appointed Minister for Agriculture and Rural Development in the Northern Ireland Executive in December 1999, serving until October 2002).

 During her time in this role the country's last two remaining sugar factories, owned by Greencore, were closed.
 The Carlow factory closed on 11 March 2005.
 Mallow, Ireland's last sugar factory to remain open, closed on 12 May 2006, after operating for 77 years.
 Farmers and others were critical of the decision.
-They criticised the government's and the Minister's roles, both were seen as not doing enough to try to stop the closures, though they had retained some control over the factories since they had been privatised a number of years before.
+They criticised the government's and the Minister's roles, both were seen as not doing enough to try to stop the closures, though they had retained some control over the factories since they had been privatised several years before.
 As sugar beet growers now had nowhere to sell their sugar beet, cultivation of the crop ceased in Ireland.
 Coughlan also headed this department at a time when the spread of bird flu from abroad looked very likely to occur, especially in 2006.

 Coughlan was re-appointed to the portfolio on 14 June 2007 following the 2007 general election, with the additional responsibility of fisheries as Minister for Agriculture, Fisheries and Food.
-Shortly after her re-appointment Coughlan had to put in place measures to deal with the threat of the potential spread of foot-and-mouth disease from Britain in early August 2007.
+Shortly after her re-appointment Coughlan had to put in place measures to deal with the threat of the potential spread of foot-and-mouth disease from Great Britain in early August 2007.

 Throughout her time in this ministry, Coughlan was involved in ongoing WTO trade talks.
-During these trade talks, in which Irish agriculture was threatened by attacks on EU farm subsidies and free access to EU markets, she formed an alliance with French ministers to resist the proposals.
+During these trade talks, in which Irish agriculture was threatened by attacks on EU farm subsidies and free access to EU markets, she allied with French ministers to resist the proposals.